xBugzilla/Nimblers-Legal/PrivacyPolicy.md

 **Privacy Policy**

-Nimblers Studio built the Nimblers app as a Free app.
+Nimblers Studio built the Nimblers app as a Freemium app.
 This SERVICE is provided by Nimblers Studio at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.